ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/lorawanevents.md

 #### Battery level handler

-Battery level callback is different from others.
-The direction of this callback is from application to stack, i.e., it provides information to the stack.
-Application is reponsible for letting the stack know about the current battery level.
+The battery level callback is different from others.
+The direction of this callback is from the application to the stack.
+In other words, it provides information to the stack.
+The application is reponsible for letting the stack know about the current battery level.

 ```CPP
 uint8_t your_battery_level()